Captain's Log

 Tasks 2 & 3 were successful (>50% participants took same path to arrive at correct destination)

-75% participants rated the difficulty of navigating the app as "Easy" or "Very Easy"
+75% participants rated navigation difficulty as "Easy" or "Very Easy"

 “Everything felt very straightforward.
 It's a new app so I was unfamiliar at first but it was simple to figure out where everything is.”